Galen Rowell: Photography techniques and equipment

 From 1968, he used 35mm Nikon cameras and lenses almost exclusively for their reliability and portability.
-His primary medium was color slide film, beginning with Kodachrome in the 1970s and 1980s and Fuji Velvia following its introduction in 1990.
+His primary medium was color slide film, beginning with Kodachrome in the late 1960s through the 1980s, and Fuji Velvia following its introduction in 1990.

 Rowell conceived a technical approach of extending the dynamic range captured on film.
 He developed a set of graduated neutral density filters produced by filter manufacturer Singh-Ray.
 They were sold under his name and became a standard for dealing with high contrast scenes.

 Galen Rowell mastered the technique of using balanced fill flash, allowing him to subtly lighten the deepest shadows to match the relatively narrow dynamic range of color reversal film.

 Death

 Rowell, his wife – photographer, author and pilot Barbara Cushman Rowell – pilot Tom Reid, and Reid's friend Carol McAffee were all killed in a plane crash in Inyo County near Eastern Sierra Regional Airport in Bishop, California, at 01:23 am on August 11, 2002.
 The Rowells were returning from a photography workshop in the Bering Sea area of Alaska on a flight that had originated in Oakland, California.
 The National Transportation Safety Board determined (NTSB report LAX02FA251) that Reid had only 52 hours in the Aero Commander 690 and only 1.6 hours at night.
 He was not certified for carrying passengers at night at the time of the accident.
-The aircraft crashed during the turn from base to final approach for runway 30, within a quarter mile of the runway threshold.
+The aircraft crashed, after it was unintentionally stalled (aerodynamically) during the turn from base to final approach for runway 30, within a quarter mile of the runway threshold.
+The Rowells' business, Mountain Light Photography Gallery in Bishop, California, continued to operate (owned by Galen's children Nicole Ryan and Tony Rowell, and Barbara's brother Robert Cushman) until October 2017, first under General Manager and Curator Justin Black until June 2009, and subsequently under General Manager Kevin Calder until 2017.